-Avoid the Booze and Coffee – If you are preparing for your new bedtime, having alcohol and caffeine 3 to 4 hours beforehand will negatively affect your sleep.
+Avoid the Coffee – If you are preparing for your new bedtime, having caffeine 3 to 4 hours beforehand will negatively affect your sleep.
 Keep hydrated by drinking ample water instead.
 If you are flying at daytime when it’s night time in your destination, consider sporting sunglasses.

 Stay Awake till Bedtime – Try to stay awake until a regular bedtime at the destination.
 If you managed to snag a flight that lands in the early evening, this will work perfectly.
 When you arrive earlier in the day, try to postpone sleeping until the evening.
 If you absolutely need to nap, set an alarm so you sleep less than 2 hours.
 This will make it easier to fall asleep at a normal time the first night.

 Get Out in Sunlight – If you have a little time to kill before bedtime, try getting out in the sunlight.
 Sun helps your circadian cycle adjust to the new day/night schedule more quickly.

 Or, Hit the Nightlife – If you are just going away for a day or two, consider remaining on your current sleep schedule.
 This means you will be out of whack with day/night cycle of the destination country of course.
 But in some countries, such as Spain, night time is a prime time to be out and about!